 - Sensor networks (eye tracking, kinesic, vocalic, and linguistic sensors) for deception detection

-As outlined by Hevner and colleagues , the design-science approach can be summarized in the following six guidelines:
+As outlined by Hevner and colleagues , the design-science approach can be summarized in the following seven guidelines:

 Guideline 1: Produce a viable innovation such as a construct, model, method, system or product.